 Turkey Sloppy Joes: a healthy comfort food dinner made with pantry staples in under 20 minutes.
 These warm sandwiches are family-friendly and free of processed ingredients!

 This recipe was originally published on May 20, 2020.
 It was updated on May 25, 2021.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my disclosure policy for details.

 These Turkey Sloppy Joes are easy to make, delicious, and ready in under 20 minutes!
-They also don’t have any processed sugar or other processed ingredients and are easily made gluten-free.
+They also don’t have any processed ingredients and are easily made gluten-free.
 You will love these hot sandwiches because the family will gobble them up but they won’t take a lot of time or stress to make.

 Sloppy joes are one of my favorite comfort foods.
 But, up until recently, I didn’t make them much because all the weird ingredients in the canned sloppy joe sauce, though super tasty, freaked me out.

 I figure I ate enough of those weird ingredients with the premade sauced sloppy joes growing up that I’m better holding off on it for a bit.

 This all changed last week, however.
 Hungry after spending what felt like the whole weekend outside, I grabbed a package of ground turkey out of the fridge and decided I would try my hand at a homemade, non-processed, and even processed sugar free sloppy joe sauce that I felt good about and craved!

 I tinkered around with the recipe a few times (just ask Chris how many sloppy joes he’s eaten this past week) and came up with my new favorite go-to sloppy joe recipe.